diegotorres03/web-components-repository/docs/step-by-step.md

 ---

-# Chapter 2: Composing apps with Web Components
+# Lesson 2: Composing apps with Web Components

-In this chapter, we are going to create an amazing game using only web components, some provided by the lab, some that we are about to create.
+In this Lesson, we are going to create an amazing game using only web components, some provided by the lab, some that we are about to create.

 here is a sample of our end goal:
 ![awesome game screenshot](./assets/game-preview-1.png)